cd-athena/GREEM/greem/testbeds/TESTBEDS.md

 For decoding the `segment_decoding.py` testbed is available.
 In order for the testbed to work, encoded videos are required to be available.
+The decoding testbed loads the dataset and decodes each video sequentially.

 While the decoding testbed is running, monitoring will wrap the encoding process to keep track of the system.